 If You Own a Company or have Staff – Management Liability Insurance

-On top of the above situations, there are a few other areas where you may be left open to legal action which can be plugged with a Management Liability Package.
+On top of the above situations, there are a few other areas where you may be left open to legal action which can be plugged with a Management Liability Insurance policy.
 This is a combination of several insurances including:

 - Directors & Officers Cover (to protect directors from being personally liable for the actions of the company)

 - Employment Practices Liability (to protect you against staff – or people you are looking to hire – taking you to court over discrimination / FairWork etc)

 - Crime (protection against employee’s committing crime such as fraud or embezzling money from you)